 Mix the ingredients for the stir-fry sauce together in a bowl (soy sauce, hoisin sauce, toasted sesame oil, grated ginger) and set it aside so it’s ready to go when you need it.
 This is also a good time to dice your onion and mince the garlic cloves.

-In a large skillet, heat the oil over medium heat.
-Crumble the ground turkey in the skillet and cook until fully brown.
-Season the meat with salt and pepper.
+In a large skillet, heat the cooking oil over medium heat.
+Crumble the ground turkey in the skillet, season the meat with salt and pepper, and cook until brown.

 Remove the skillet from the heat and top with sliced green onions.
 Enjoy as is or serve with rice or noodles.
 You can also drizzle your bowl with a little sriracha or sweet chili sauce on top!